 Below are a few ways to stimulate growth of new leaves and branches, and also to restore “bushiness”.

 Carefully prune the plant directly after the winter season, when it is most primed to grow.
 Try not to over-prune your houseplants as this can set back their growth considerably.

-Keep in mind that your Jade plant will still need leaves for photosynthesis, so trim/prune off the older leaves and allow the younger leaves to stay.
-In any event, you should leave at least 70% – 75% of the leaves/foliage in place for the health of your plant.
+Keep in mind that your Jade plant will still need leaves for photosynthesis.
+You should leave at least 70% – 75% of the leaves/foliage in place for the health of your plant.
 To avoid over pruning, plan to prune in stages over a number of weeks.